-Mark Schrager (MS): "The BIA has two goals - to rehabilitate debtors and to the Act deal with at least one of these goals."
+Mark Schrager (MS): "The BIA has two goals - to rehabilitate debtors and to distribute assets.
+Almost all sections of the Act deal with at least one of these goals."

-agreed that the system established by the Commercial Division of Montréal in 2001 after the Air Canada case has has been virtually in real time, on a daily basis.
+In going around the table again, all agreed that the system established by the Commercial Division of Montréal in 2001 after the Air Canada case has been efficient and access to the courts has been virtually in real time, on a daily basis.